-Canine Dag and his handler, PSO Gary Sovey, are members of the National Association of Professional Canine Handlers (NAPCH).
+Canine Dag and his handler, Sgt.
+Gary Sovey, are members of the National Association of Professional Canine Handlers (NAPCH).
 The Police Patrol Dog Title is presented when all of the following test areas have been successfully completed within a timely manner according to the NAPCH Master Trainer: Narcotics detection (vehicle & building), obedience, article search, area search, tracking, building search, and aggression control.

 - Narcotics test is to determine the dog’s ability to detect narcotics in vehicles, buildings, and any other designed area determined by the Master Trainer.